 In addition to clinical/therapy services, the Counseling Center offers a number of resources on our webpage on COVID-10 mental health resources.
 We hope these will be helpful in navigating these difficult times.

 Yes, the counseling center will help support students in finding referrals in their respective location.
-Students can attend our virutal urgent care drop-in hours through our virtual counseling center, Monday- Friday 2-4 PM for referral support.
+Students can contact My SSP for referral support.